matteoferla/crysalin/code/RFdiffusion.md

 ## Combined dumpyard of RFdiffusion commands

 This is for my personal reference.
+I need to make them into a table.

 ```bash